 Best Known For

-John Scopes is best known as the Tennessee teacher found guilty of breaking the law for teaching evolution in his class room.
+John Scopes is best known as the Tennessee educator found guilty of breaking the law for teaching evolution in his class room.

 Think you know about Biography?